 When disasters strike Texas communities, the Rebuild Texas Fund connects your helping hand to Texan communities in need.
 As the organization designated by the Office of the Governor to receive private donations following a disaster, we strategically collect and distribute funding and additional resources to eligible organizations in impacted areas to build resilience.

-Your tax-deductible donation will help us:
+Giving is easy and simple.
+Your tax dedutible donation will help us:

-The Rebuild Texas Fund does not currently have any open funding opportunities.
+Rebuild Texas Fund is not currently accepting applications for funding.
 Check back for future opportunities, and sign up for our newsletter to learn about Rebuild Texas Fund grants when they are announced.